Top US Cities that Need Mosquito Control

 How to Tell if the Grass is Watered Enough

 Once you are watering your lawn 2 – 3 times a week for about twenty minutes, you may want to check if your lawn is getting enough water.
 The easiest way to check is to see if your lawn looks healthy.
-If it’s green and lush, it’s most likely getting enough water.
+If it’s green and lush without any brittle grass, it’s most likely getting enough water.
 Another quick way to check is to stick a screwdriver into the soil.
 If it sinks 6 – 7 inches in, then your yard is getting enough water.
 If it doesn’t go far enough in, then your lawn might need a little more water.

 You can often tell if your lawn is being overwatered if you are finding mushrooms.
 If you see mushrooms peeking out from the blades of grass, it’s time to try reducing the amount you water a little bit.